nickthecoder/eplayground/pcb/levelConverter2/README.md

 This is a half-sized module.
 There is also a full sized module, which uses regular axial resistors, instead of the 9 pin resistor networks used by this module.
 The choice is yours!

+There's also a "Headers" module, which exposes each data pin in a triple header, with VCC and GND.
+This is particularly useful for servos.

 ## Version History

 ### Version 1.0